-This is a one-year, full-time paid fellowship with Dartmouth benefits that runs from July 1, 2017, to June 30, 2018.
-If you have additional questions regarding this fellowship, please send email to: Helmut.Baer@dartmouth.edu
+This is a one-year, full-time (37.5 hrs/week) paid fellowship with Dartmouth benefits that runs from July 1, 2020, to June 30, 2021.
+The Fellow will be paid $15/hr.
+If you have additional questions regarding this fellowship, please send email to: Susan.Simon@dartmouth.edu

 - Cover letter describing how this position will help you meet your future goals; contributions you can make to this position, the Center and the Dartmouth College Library; and unique qualifications you bring to the position.

 - Short writing sample (e.g., a recent term paper).

 - Examples of digital media projects or presentations that you have completed (please limit this to 10 minutes of video and/or audio, or 20 graphics).

 - Names and contact information for three (3) references